A home away from studio

 The residence features sculptural glass and red gridwork that frame a ground-level gallery, community gathering space, and a cafe where students can use their meal plan.
 Above, four floors are connected by an open-air indoor courtyard, common spaces, and corridors with student rooms on either side.
 The compact and efficient rooms come with storage, beds, and desks, as well as a separate sink, toilet, and shower stall to minimize morning traffic while students get ready for class.
 The top floor has single rooms for upperclassmen and graduate students, as well as a terrace overlooking San Francisco’s iconic skyline.

-Just two blocks from San Francisco campus, this new residence hall for CCA graduate and continuing students offers apartments with two-person rooms and many modern amenities, including a living room and full kitchen in each suite.
-Adjoining courtyards and first-floor spaces are designed for community gathering, and the building’s location is hard to beat: High-profile art venues like Fused Space, San Francisco Center for the Book, and CCA's Wattis Institute are all Blatter Hall’s neighbors.
+Just two blocks from San Francisco campus, this new residence hall for CCA first-year, graduate, and continuing students offers apartments with two-person rooms and many modern amenities, including a living room and full kitchen in each suite.
+Adjoining courtyards and first-floor spaces are designed for community gathering, and the building’s location is hard to beat: High-profile art venues like Fused Space, San Francisco Center for the Book, and CCA's Wattis Institute are all Blattner Hall’s neighbors.
 A Whole Foods is less than half a mile away, and Philz Coffee, one of a handful of nearby cafes, is a great spot to hold an impromptu study group.

 Spacious floor plans and suite apartments reside at Blattner Hall